AC1706-67/ODC-overdose-tracker/README.md

 For technical issues or feature requests, please create an issue in this repository.

-## About ODC
+## About Compassionate LOG

-ODC Log - Our Daily Compassion supports community health initiatives by providing healthcare professionals, peer support specialists, and first responders with compassionate tools to track and respond to community health incidents with care and humanity.
+Compassionate LOG supports community health initiatives by providing healthcare professionals, peer support specialists, and first responders with tools to record acts of care and compassion that save lives.

 ---